Hidden attractors and hidden oscillations in dynamical systems

 [Presentation [PDF]]

-Keywords: hidden oscillation, hidden attractor, periodic solution, limit cycle, absolute stability, 16th Hilbert problem, absolute stability, Aizerman’s conjecture, Kalman’s conjecture, describing function method (DFM), harmonic balance
+Keywords: hidden oscillation, hidden attractor, periodic solution, limit cycle, systems without equilibria, multistability, coexistence of attractors, absolute stability, 16th Hilbert problem, absolute stability, Aizerman’s conjecture, Kalman’s conjecture, describing function method (DFM), harmonic balance

 During initial establishment and development of theory of nonlinear oscillations in the first half of twentieth century a main attention has been given to analysis and synthesis of oscillating systems for which the solution of problems of existence of oscillating solutions was not too difficult.
 The structure itself of many systems was such that they have oscillating solutions, the existence of which was "almost obvious".
 The arising in these systems periodic solutions were well seen by numerical analysis when numerical procedure of integrating the trajectories allowed one to pass from small neighborhood of equilibrium to periodic trajectory.